Manchester City Police

 Charge-books of the Manchester Division of the Lancashire County Constabulary 1842 to 1854, and summons-books 1847 to 1862, are held in the Lancashire Record Office.

 Sir Robert Peacock was Chief Constable of Manchester from 1898 to 1926.

-In 1927, Manchester City Police were the first force in the UK to employ a female police surgeon when they appointed Nesta Wells.
+In 1927, Manchester City Police was the first force in the United Kingdom to employ a female police surgeon when they appointed Nesta Wells.

+In 1937, Manchester City Police moved into a new headquarters building in Bootle Street, designed by the Manchester City Architect, G. Noel Hill.